Maine has yet to legalize sports betting. That said, the state has come about as close as it possibly could to doing so.

 Off-track betting is legal in Maine as well, with OTB facilities open in multiple locations.

 In May 2020, the Maine Gambling Control Board approved online betting on horse races via the Bangor-based Hollywood Races site.
 Any resident 18 or older can bet on races via a desktop or laptop computer or using a mobile device.
-For some observers, the move to legalize online horse wagering signaled a positive development for proponents of legal sports betting in Maine.
+For some observers, the move to legalize online horse wagering signaled a positive development for proponents of legal Maine sports betting.

 Maine made greyhound racing illegal in 1993, including betting on interstate simulcasts.